-Prerequisite: Graduate standing in the Department of Psychology or consent of the department.
+Prerequisite: Graduate standing or consent of the department.
 Critical thinking and problem solving applied to basic research and theoretical work pertaining to the psychological aspects of exceptionality with a special emphasis on the identification and remediation of learning disabilities.
-Three hours of lecture.
+Three hours of lecture or equivalent.